tasket/wyng-backup/doc/Wyng_Archive_Format_V3.md

 9 most-significant digits (MSD) of the hexadecimal address ranges in the volume.
 Within the address MSD dirs are the data chunk files.

 Metadata files within an archive are also hierarchical, with _archive.ini_ forming the root which holds global variables and a volume list pointing to volume dirs and hash values to validate each volume's _volinfo_ file.
 Similarly, each _volinfo_ has a list pointing to the volume's session subdirs along with the hash values to validate session _info_ files.
 And each session's _info_ file contains a hash to validate the session's _manifest.z_ file.
+Each volume may also have a file named _session_, a json list of session names showing their actual sequencing unaffected by local time zone.

 Finally, _manifest.z_ contains a simple list of the volume data chunks contained in that session, referencing each chunk's address within the volume and its hash value (or '0' for all-zero chunks).